petrohi/k155la3/content/posts/2020/gol_on_fpga.md

 ![FPGA utilization](/media/2020/gol_on_fpga/utilization.png)

-Xilinx Vivado also reports the power consumption of our design.
+Xilinx Vivado also estimates the power consumption of our design for a total of 0.381 Watts.

 ![60Hz power](/media/2020/gol_on_fpga/60hz_power.png)

-You may have noticed that each VGA color uses a 4-bit bus.
+You may have noticed that each VGA color uses a 4-bit bus, also known as RBG444 encoding.
 I used [Digilent's VGA Pmod](https://store.digilentinc.com/pmod-vga-video-graphics-array/) to turn it into analog levels required by the VGA.

 ![Board](/media/2020/gol_on_fpga/vga.png)